Leukemia and Lymphoma Clinical Research

 One new research method being studied to help identify and classify different cancers is gene expression profiling.
 Instead of looking at single genes, this technique allows researchers to study the patterns of many different genes in the cancer cells at the same time.
 This information could help predict which chemo drugs are likely to be most effective, therefore possibly leading to more personalized treatment for each patient.

-Clinical Trials for Leukemia and Lymphoma at Compass Oncology
+Clinical Trials for Leukemia and Lymphoma Patients in the Portland Area

 Compass Oncology participates in clinical trials that not only help develop new and better ways to treat leukemia and lymphoma for our patients in the Portland area, but for patients across the country as well.

-Current list of open Leukemia/Lymphoma treatment trials at Compass Oncology include:
+Current list of open Leukemia and Lymphoma treatment trials at Compass Oncology include:

 - 17106 - A phase 3b study in previously untreated Chronic Lymphocytic Leukemia (CLL) subjects, excluding those with the 17p deletion, to evaluate debulking regimens prior to initiating venetoclax combination therapy